defold/defold.github.io/privacy-policy.md

 Capitalised terms which are not defined in this Services Privacy Policy have the same meaning as set out in the Defold Terms of Service, which you can access [here](/terms-and-conditions/#definition).

-This Services Privacy Policy was last updated on: March 23  - 2020.
+This Services Privacy Policy was last updated on: May 11  - 2020.

 **2. About Us**

 For information collected under this Privacy Policy, **Stiftelsen Defold Foundation** is the data controller.
-Stiftelsen Defold Foundation is a foundation incorporated and registered in Sweden with company number 123456-7890 whose registered office is at PO Box 6034, 129 06, Hägersten, Sweden.
+Stiftelsen Defold Foundation is a foundation incorporated and registered in Sweden with company number 802481-5162 whose registered office is at PO Box 6034, 129 06, Hägersten, Sweden.

 **3. Data We Collect on Developers**